estnzhrn/academic-website/content/publication/gender-pay-gap/index.md

 ---
-title: "The role of skills and application behavior on gender wage disparities"
+title: "The gender pay gap in online freelancing: The role of skills and application behavior"
-date: 2022-11-07
+date: 2023-07-1
 publishDate:
 authors:
 - Otto Kässi